 Artists are always in search of new means for artistic expression, expanding their audiences, and connecting with them.
 VR technology for museums offers these opportunities.
 It’s a new way both to convey feelings and information and to absorb them.
 VR can transform the ephemeral qualities of light and atmosphere into art and create lasting records of temporary experiences.

 The stories told in this article prove that museum virtual reality can be used in many ways both within and outside a cultural institute’s walls.
 If you have ideas for utilizing VR and AR for cultural, educational, or any other purposes, feel free to share them with Onix.
-We can make your dreams a reality – virtual or augmented.
+Our VR museum solution company makes your dreams a reality – virtual or augmented.